Eleanor-Shellstrop/walken/README.md

 I also copy/pasted a couple smaller lists of "best cowbell songs" and placed in another CSV to add to my cowbell sample size.[^7][^8]

 Overall, over 5,600 songs were taken into the data and analyzed.
 The final list came to 131 cowbell songs that are popular/mainstream, with release dates ranging from 1964 to 2017, and genres such as Rock, Country, R&B, Pop and more.
+See Methodology section for more detailed information.

 ## RUNNING THE PROGRAM